 At present, you have to install the perfstat account on a pluggable database if you want to do it legally.
 On the plus side this means you could install it once then clone, unplug, and re-plug it elsewhere – though you might have to play around each time enabling a new statspack job.

 You could edit the install and report scripts to change explicit references to the perfstat schemaname to be c##perfstat instead and then install it on cdb$root.

 Option 3 – definitely naughty [updated – see comments]

 There is a hidden parameter which defines the “common user prefix” (_common_user_prefix) as “c##”.
 You could set this to null in your parameter file, bounce the database, install statspack in cdb$root, remove the parameter from the parameter file, and bounce the database again.
 There is an easier, naughty option.
 Edit the spcusr.sql script to delete “container=current” from the “create user” statement, and execute the “alter session” statement from the spcreate.sql script that sets “_oracle_script” to true before running spcreate.sql (Alternatively, move the “alter session” statement to a point in the file before the call to @@spcusr.sql).

 Warning – if you do this you will have to set the parameter to true if you ever want to drop the schema, so make sure you’ve documented what you did and what you will have to do.

 Option 4 – production strategy

 Wait for Oracle to modify the statspack install procedure to make a cdb$root install legally possible.
-(I suspect there was an “official” hack at some point given an interesting “alter session” line that appears in the spcreate.sql script.)
+(I suspect there was an “official” hack at some point given that “alter session” line in the spcreate.sql script.)